DrCosinus/x16-KickAssEx/README.md

 - [x] '-SDCard' option is optional.
 - [x] fix the emulator working directory
 - [ ] outdir as an option
+- [ ] npm WARN deprecated vscode-test@1.6.1: This package has been renamed to @vscode/test-electron, please update to the new name

 ### [1.1.0]
 - Added '-SDCard' option in the extensions settings for the Commander X16 emulator.